 1. Safety Razor vs. Disposable Razors

 Disposable plastic razors are non-recyclable and expensive.
-Keep those summer legs smooth with a durable, stainless steel safety razor instead and stop throwing away wasteful disposables for good!
+Keep those legs smooth with a durable, stainless steel safety razor instead and stop throwing away wasteful disposables for good!
 See it action here.

 Where to Buy: Merkur Long Handled Safety Razor